 "Body language" refers to any communication that does not involve verbal indicators.
-Body language can mean broad movements, such as crossing arms or moving away from someone, but can also refer to even smaller movements that are much harder to detect, such as flaring nostrils or raising a single eyebrow.
-All of these small affectations (and large ones) come together to create a person's body language.
+Body language can mean broad movements, such as crossing arms or moving away from someone.
+It can also refer to even smaller movements that are much harder to detect, such as flaring nostrils or raising a single eyebrow.
+All of these large and small affectations come together to create a person's body language.

 Body language is a powerful thing, as it can clue you into a person's feelings, motives, and thoughts, even when none of them have been spoken aloud.
 Body language can be used in relationships of all kind, from a relationship with a new partner to your work and familial relationships.
-Body language can help unravel hidden feelings, such as the anger of a coworker, or the guilt of a spouse, and it can help you determine how other people are feeling about you or a situation at that moment.
+Body language can help unravel hidden feelings, such as the anger of a coworker or the guilt of a spouse.
+It can help you determine how other people are feeling about you or a situation at that moment.

-It is careful to note, though, that although there are some broad generalizations regarding body language, not all indicators are identical across people and people groups, so body language should not be taken as a hard and fast rule.
-Instead, body language functions as a supplementary tool when trying to determine what people are thinking, feeling, and experiencing, and should always be used in context, rather than being used as a definitive reason for assigning feelings to someone else.
+It is careful to note, though, that although there are some broad generalizations regarding body language, not all indicators are identical across people and people groups.
+Therefore, body language should not be taken as a hard and fast rule.
+Instead, body language functions as a supplementary tool when trying to determine what people are thinking, feeling, and experiencing.
+It should always be used in context rather than being used as a definitive reason for assigning feelings to someone else.
 Body language can be used to set yourself at ease in a relationship or may be used to unsettle you in a situation in which you would otherwise be unaware of the conflict.

-Body language is a typical social engagement and is likely to be difficult for people who struggle with nonverbal cues, such as those with Social Anxiety Disorder, or Autism Spectrum Disorder, as these nonverbal cues can be hard to determine when social interactions are difficult to navigate.
-Body language discernment can be learned-and is often a part of therapy within these disorders-but there is some element of intuition involved both in putting forth your body language and in evaluating others'.
+Body language is a typical social engagement and is likely to be difficult for people who have difficulty with nonverbal cues, such as those with social anxiety disorder or autism spectrum disorder.
+These nonverbal cues can be hard to determine when social interactions are difficult to navigate.
+Body language discernment can be learned and is often a part of therapy within these disorders.
+But there is some element of intuition involved both in putting forth your body language and in evaluating others'.

 Is Body Language Inherent?

 To a large degree, yes.
-Body language is primarily an unconscious form of communication, particularly where attraction is concerned; although many people work hard to mask their emotions by making their face inscrutable, the smaller indications of attraction, such as flared nostrils, fidgeting, and even a slight lift of the eyebrows are harder to keep under control, and may peek through despite careful machinations designed to keep any indicators of emotion under wraps.
+Body language is primarily an unconscious form of communication, particularly where attraction is concerned.
+Although many people work hard to mask their emotions by making their face inscrutable, the smaller indications of attraction, such as flared nostrils, fidgeting, and even a slight lift of the eyebrows are harder to keep under control.
+These indications may peek through despite careful machinations designed to keep any indicators of emotion under wraps.

 Body language is particularly difficult to hide when large emotions are involved.
-Your teeth might bare, your nostrils flare, and your fists clench when you are extremely angry, for instance, while you might break into a wide smile and flush when you are particularly pleased.
+Your teeth might bare, your nostrils flare, and your fists clench when you are extremely angry, for instance.
+On the other hand, you might break into a wide smile and flush when you are particularly pleased.
 These gestures may be corrected after they have already been put forth, but avoiding them altogether is often difficult, if not downright impossible.

 Can You Manipulate Body Language?

-Although it is certainly possible to create specific cues to demonstrate a particular intent or hint at something, most body language is actually unintentional and subconscious in its delivery, which is part of what makes it so fascinating; determining attraction and meaning through body language is an art, a science, and a largely subjective domain.
+Although it is certainly possible to create specific cues to demonstrate a particular intent or hint at something, most body language is unintentional and subconscious in its delivery.
+This is what makes it so fascinating.
+Determining attraction and meaning through body language is an art, a science, and a largely subjective domain.

 Body language is far more likely to be manipulated if you are working to achieve something.
-In business, for instance, you can make a conscious effort to square your shoulders, smile, and step toward a broker of a large deal to make yourself seem more engaging, or more confident.
-In romance, you might make a concerted effort to resist the urge to wipe sweating palms on your pants; you might lift your chest, and stand firm to indicate to someone that you are interested and not going anywhere.
+In business, for instance, you can make a conscious effort to square your shoulders, smile, and step toward a broker of a large deal to make yourself seem more engaging or more confident.
+In romance, you might make a concerted effort to resist the urge to wipe sweating palms on your pants.
+You might even lift your chest and stand firm to indicate to someone that you are interested and not going anywhere.

 Signs He Likes You: Body Language And Attraction

-The body language signs indicating that a man is interested in varying widely and can range from large gestures to small.
+The body language signs indicating that a man is interested varies widely and can range from large gestures to small.
 Some of the most common and easily-seen forms of body language that indicate interest include leaning in when the two of you speak, making eye contact, making excuses to touch you or be close to you, and smiling when the two of you are together.
-These are all readily apparent demonstrations of interest and admiration and can be a good stepping stone to evaluating a love interest's body language.
+These are all readily apparent demonstrations of interest and admiration and can be a good steppingstone to evaluating a love interest's body language.

 In addition to these signs, though, there are often more subtle indications that a man is interested.
-When men are interested, their nostrils often flare, eyebrows quirk up, and they may seem to touch their faces or bodies more often than usual.
+When men are interested, their nostrils often flare and eyebrows quirk up.
+They may seem to touch their faces or bodies more often than usual.
 Nostrils typically flare to take in more air and, consequently, more of your scent.
 This particular show of interest is often sexual in nature, as the pheromones the body is seeking are sexual in nature.
 Eyebrows lifting are similar, in that the eyes are trying to grow wider to take more in.
-Touching faces and bodies more come from two things: one might indicate more grooming and expressing masculinity-as is the case in a man who strokes his chin, touches his hair, or rubs his hands together.
-Touching the body more can indicate nervousness.
-He might rub his palms against his pants to wick away sweat, or he may tuck his arms and elbows in tightly to his body toward against underarm sweat.
+Touching faces and bodies more come from two aspects: One might indicate more grooming and expressing masculinity, as is the case in a man who strokes his chin, touches his hair, or rubs his hands together.
+Touching the body more can also indicate nervousness.
+He might rub his palms against his pants to wick away sweat, or he may tuck his arms and elbows in tightly to his body to hide underarm sweat.